rsvinekar/ML_assignment/README.md

 Rithvik
 2023-04-03

+This document is also available as HTML in the [ml.html](ml.html) file.
+However, it may be more convenient to check out this readme instead.
+Apart from this message and a table of contents, it is the same

 # Introduction

-This document is also available as HTML in the [ml.html](ml.html) file.
 This document describes use of ML models for prediction of exercise type in a given dataset called the Weight Lifting Exercise Dataset.
 The data was collected from accelerometers on the belt, forearm, arm, and dumbell